QOGE/STELASER/projects/HelionRail.md

 ---

 The Helion Rail + HRX system offers a bold reimagining of space access, combining synthetic atmospheric engineering, hybrid propulsion, and sustainable resource cycling.
 While significant engineering hurdles remain, the potential for order-of-magnitude cost reductions and scalability makes it a compelling direction for long-term investment and research.
-Future work should focus on detailed physics simulations, small-scale demonstrations, and partnership across aerospace, energy, and maritime sectors.
+Future work should focus on detailed physics simulations, and small-scale demonstrations.

 End of Whitepaper